 Tom Torlakson, California’s Superintendent of Public Instruction, has said he believes the state’s accountability system is more effective.
 In a press release last December, after learning that the Education Secretary would be denying California’s waiver, Torlakson indicated that he was not going to put effort into what he described as a “flawed” federal law.

-Filed under: Featured, Jerry Brown, No Child Left Behind, Reporting & Analysis, Standardized tests, Standards, U.S. Education Policy · Tags: Arne Duncan, California Office to Reform Education, Education Reform, Jerry Brown, Michael Hanson, Michael Kirst, Rick Miller, Tom Torlakson, Waivers and Deferrals
+Filed under: Featured, Jerry Brown, No Child Left Behind, Reporting & Analysis, Standards, State and Federal Policies, Tests and Assessments · Tags: Arne Duncan, California Office to Reform Education, Education Reform, Jerry Brown, Michael Hanson, Michael Kirst, Rick Miller, Tom Torlakson, Waivers and Deferrals